 - Ibotta lets you earn cash back on both in-store and online shopping.
 If you’re shopping in-store, you can pay using the Ibotta app to earn instant cash back on your purchase.
 Or, if you pay using a different method, you can scan your receipt to get cash back too!
 Sign up today to get a welcome bonus of $20!

 - Swagbucks is another program that’ll give you cash back.
 You earn by doing your normal online shopping, taking surveys, watching videos, playing games, and simply searching the web.
-Sign up today and you’ll receive an INSTANT $10 bonus!
+Sign up today and you’ll receive a $5 bonus!

 3. Start a garden.